dennisXZX/devops-notes/AWS-EC2.md

 sudo usermod -a -G apache ec2-user
 ```

-- Change your ownership of your Laravel project to apache user and group
+- Change the ownership of your Laravel project to apache user and group

 ```
 sudo chown -fR apache:apache project_folder